pranavdheer/Real-time-chat-application-in-c/README.md

 ### server
-Each user is handled by a seperate thread in the server.The threads synchronises access to a global linked list storing the user information
+Each user is handled by a seperate thread in the server.The threads synchronise access to a global linked list storing the user information

 ### Client
 When the client connects to the server, it executes a chatroom shell.
-Each client has 2 running threads one for sending commands and other for recieving msgs both working in sync with each other.
+Each client has 2 running threads one for sending commands and other for receiving msgs, both working in sync with each other.

 ### TO DO and Contributions
 Feel free to contribute and collaborate